Could We Observe an Exploding Black Hole in the Near Future?: Quasi-extremal Black Holes with Physics Beyond the Standard Model

 We now describe the essential features of the mechanism.
-We first imagine that a Reissner–Nordstr\"om (RN) PBH is formed in the early universe, with an initial non-zero dark charge $Q_D^i$.
-Neglecting accretion, this PBH will start to lose mass due to Hawking radiation.
+We first imagine that a Reissner–Nordstr\"om (RN) PBH is formed in the early universe, with an initial non-zero dark charge $Q_D^i$.\footnote{In this work we will take $Q_D^{*i} \sim 0.01$.
+PBHs of a mass $10^{11}$ to $10^{13}$\,g would typically have $Q_D^{*i} \sim 10^{-4}$ due to random charge fluctuations during formation~\cite{Bai:2019zcd}, so we assume a mild asymmetry generation mechanism.} Neglecting accretion, this PBH will start to lose mass due to Hawking radiation.
 If the dark electrons are much heavier than the PBH's temperature, $Q_D$ will not change and the PBH will become quasi-extremal, $Q^*_D \equiv Q_D M_{\rm Pl}/M_\text{PBH} \rightarrow 1$.
 The temperature of an RN black hole is given by~\cite{Page:1976df}

 For fixed $M_{\rm PBH}$, as $Q_{D}^{*} \to 1$ the temperature reduces and Hawking emission becomes heavily suppressed.
 The PBH will then remain quasi-extremal with a constant dark charge and a roughly constant mass for a long period of time.
 However, since the black hole is not exactly extremal, it will very slowly lose mass via the emission of light and massless SM particles.
 As it loses mass, the black hole shrinks and the dark electromagnetic field near the event horizon gets stronger.
 Eventually, it will become so strong that dark electron-positron pairs form via the (dark) Schwinger effect~\cite{Schwinger:1951nm}.
 This will quickly discharge the black hole~\cite{PhysRevLett.33.558}, increasing its temperature and leading to a Schwarzschild-like explosion.
 In this scenario, PBHs that explode today will be lighter at formation than in the standard Schwarzschild case due to the long period of suppressed emission, enhancing the burst rate.
 The lower temperature and suppressed grey body factors also reduce the contributions to the EGRB, further weakening the indirect constraints.